Ah, your screenplay is finished. That “Save as PDF” command is just dying for you to click it.

-And it’s the button you’ve been working years toward; pouring your blood into your screenplay for.
+Getting your script out there is you’ve been working years toward.
 It’s that final moment when you can say “I’m done with this screenplay.
-Time to move on to the next one,” or whatever it is you do next.
+Time to move on to the next one.”

 But how do you know when that moment arrives?
 After countless rewrites, thousands of bad notes, dozens of good notes, and millions of finger miles logged with your favorite keyboard?